ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 ```
 ````

-Another developer, or even 'future you', would be unable to correctly interpret what these variable names to represent.
+Another developer, or even 'future you', would be unable to correctly interpret what these variable names represent.
 Therefore, you should try very hard to avoid cryptic or single-letter identifiers.

 That said, there are situations where some seemingly cryptic identifiers make sense.